Meditation is not only for Buddhist monks on top of the Himalaya. You can – and should – do it too.

 - Helps prevent unhealthy habits such as smoking

 If that’s not enough to convince you, check out the other benefits:

 - Improves cognitive skills and creative thinking

-- Improves decision making and
+- Improves decision making and problem solving

 - Improves information processing